AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 1. The hearing person opens the app on their phone or tablet.
 2. The deaf person signs a word or letter in front of the camera.
-3. The app analyzes the gesture and displays the corresponding French word or character in real time.
+3. The app analyzes the gesture and displays the corresponding French word or character in real-time.

 ### 4. Accessibility Considerations